grdddj/done-for-today/plan.md

     - 1 - Ethereum, 3 - Ropsten (test), 4 - Rinkeby (test), 8 - Ubiq, 30 - RSK, 42 - Kovan (test), 61 - Ethereum Classic, 31102 - Ethersocial Network, 43114 - Avalanche C-Chain

 - `chain_id` is completely unique, more networks can have the same `slip44`

+### Emulator shortcuts
+Could we somehow use keyboard shortcuts in the emulator?
+- like left-arrow is clicking the left btn, right-arrow is clicking the right btn, etc.
+- some things like wiping the device, loading the all all seed, etc.
+- could even include some clickable buttons there (but then we are almost reimplementing trezor-user-env)

 ---